 At the first Zanshinkai 2016 (2+0+1+6=9), 9 teachers (3 x 3) who walk Hatsumi Sensei’s path and embody the Bujinkan went out of their way with their great knowledge of just about 30 years each, together 270 years (2+7+0=9) Bujinkan experience, to inspire the participants (Sveneric Bogsäter, Paul Masse, Oliver Piskurek, Juan Manuel Serrano, Lauri Jokinen, Nikolaos Stefanidis, Stephan Zimmer, Pino Durante, Ercan Sarbat).
 Hatsumi Sensei spoke of Kujin Kasumi and Muto Dori.
 Subjects that we included in the training and mixed with a portion of basic Kukishindenryu movements, so there was something for every taste.

 The second Zanshinkai 2017 was marked by a great teaching team of 6 (Doug Wilson, Oliver Piskurek, Sheila Haddad, Arnaud Cousergue, Lauri Jokinen and Ralph Schwager).
 Bujinkan contents such as the Muto Dori and Kannin Dokuson were discussed by Hatsumi Sensei and addressed by the instructors in the Taijutsu with and without weapons.
 The teamwork was great and the atmosphere was challenging, but was brought back to the ground with a base of Takagiyoshin Ryu and other content for all participants.

-For the third Zanshinkai 2018 we are already in the starting blocks.
-Once again, a first-class team of 6 teachers will be gathering in Göttingen (Sveneric Bogsäter, Doug Wilson, Oliver Piskurek, Luboš Pokorný, Kostas Kanakis, Christian Petroccello), supported by some special guests from abroad (such as Sheila Haddad and Juan Manuel Serrano), on 30-31 March to teach Bujinkan material in line with content in Japan, such as Muto Dori and Mon Jyu Ji Shin.
-Let yourself be surprised.
+For the third Zanshinkai 2018, we again had a first-class team of 6 teachers that gathered in Göttingen (Sveneric Bogsäter, Doug Wilson, Oliver Piskurek, Luboš Pokorný, Kostas Kanakis, Christian Petroccello), supported by a special guests from abroad (Sheila Haddad), to teach Bujinkan material in line with content in Japan, such as Muto Dori and Mon Jyu Ji Shin.